jxtngx/lightning-lab/README.md

 ### Using the Template

-The intent is that users [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo, set that fork as a [template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository), and then [create a new repo from their template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
+The intent is that users [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo, set that fork as a [template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository), then [create a new repo from their template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), and lastly [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) their newly created repo created from the template.

+> it is recommended to keep your fork of lightning-pod free of changes and synced with the lightning-pod source repo, as this ensures new features become available immediately after release

 #### Creating an Environment